The Significance of Recycling Electric Motors

 Since all parts of electric motors are metallic, they are 100% recyclable.
 Moreover, the copper elements of electric motors are very valuable and utilized in several electrical gadgets.
 It allows these materials to be reused for different items which keeps them out of landfills.
 Hence, less motors in landfills implies a decrease in solid waste what prompts for protection of natural resources.
 These environmental impacts lead to an overall reduction in pollution which will make the environment greener and safer.

-Since the importance of electric motor recycling has been analyzed, it is pivotal to comprehend the mechanics within an electric motor.
+Since the significance of recycling electric motors has been analyzed, it is pivotal to comprehend the mechanics within an electric motor.

 Electric motors have three main size categories.
 These consist of: